dpouzada/Watson_for_MANA/README.md

 I encourage you to learn how to design your own assistant with ... tutorial

+### Why use Watson Assistant here ?

+Watson Assistant is generally used for building chatbots.
+However, it can be used quite differently, as it is essentially composed of a Natural Language classifier (NLC) with classes defined as « intents ».

+It also incorporates an exact word detection of so called « entities ».

+The intents work essentially as NLC, namely they are able to classify new formulations of a sentence by extrapolating from previous training sentences with similar meaning.
+Watson has indeed been trained on thousands of articles in the web, among which many wikipedia articles.
+The entity are not NLC but just exact word recognition.

+What makes Watson Assistant an extremely interesting fundamental brick to leverage is that it is one of the best performing assets in the market.
+The intent classification (NLC) is very competitive (with an aggressive roadmap of improvements as the product is hugely sold to industries) and it is very well embedded in a graphical user interface allowing to easily monitor the example sentences to train the intents and entities.

 ## How to create your own Watson Assistant instance

 Analogously yo what we did above with Watson Natural Language undesrtanding, on the "AI" section of the "Catalog", you can create an instance of Watson Assistant (in Frankfurt in my case) and copy your API Key, which you can already insert in the file Instances_Watson_modules.py by replacing 'xxx' in the lines below: